 - Your date of birth

-When the above information has been entered on the application, you’ll need to choose a security passphrase (password).
+When the above information has been entered into the application, you’ll need to choose a security passphrase (password).

 Once you submit your application, the decision will take about three weeks.
 If you don’t hear back within that time, you’ll need to contact the bank.